BIDS/2017-01-12-ucb/lessons/git/index.md

 ### Comparing files 1

-If the file that you want to compare is simply a plain text file, like our `script.py`, then we can use an easy command called `git diff`.
+If the file that you want to compare is simply a plain text file, like our `script.R`, then we can use an easy command called `git diff`.

-    $ git diff beda5b7:script.py 89f5445:script.py
+    $ git diff beda5b7:script.R 89f5445:script.R
-    diff --git a/script.py b/script.py
+    diff --git a/script.R b/script.R
     index b60af41..b4c75da 100644
-    --- a/script.py
+    --- a/script.R
-    +++ b/script.py
+    +++ b/script.R
     @@ -3,3 +3,8 @@
      Read data file